Kyai

 Wayang figure of Kyai Maja, a Javanese religious leader and follower of Prince Diponegoro in his rebellion against the Dutch in Java War.

-A kyai (/kjaɪ/ KYEYE) is an expert in Islam.
+A kyai (/kjaɪ/ KYEYE) is used to greet respected people, or as a term for sacred objects or heirlooms.
+It is generally used to refer to an expert in Islam.
 This denomination is usually used among the ethnic Javanese people.

 Origins

 The word kyai is originally from Javanese.
 Sometimes, it is spelled kiai.
 Traditionally, students of Islam in Indonesia would study in a boarding school known as a pesantren.
 As a form of respect, the leader of the school was referred to as kyai.
 The traditional word for a teacher in Islam is ustad, which is a Persian word.
 Because Islam is one of the religions with the most followers, many ustads in Indonesia teach the religion.

 Education

 Kiai were educated in various pesantren:

 Highly motivated students went from pesantren to pesantren, studying in each the texts in which its kiai was specialised.
 After a few pesantrens in Banten, they would go on to pesantrens in Bogor, Cianjur, Cirebon, Central or East Java and finally, if their families could afford it, to Mecca, the most prestigious centre of Islamic learning.

 A student in a pesantren is called a santri.
 After the founding kyai of a pesantren dies, his son or another santri may take over the supervision of the school and would then be called kyai.
 It is possible for a large boarding school to have several kyai living and teaching there.
 However, most pesantren have a few hundred students, with only one person who is called kyai.
 The other teachers in the school are called ustadz.
 Many Indonesian Muslims consider a kyai to be higher ranked than an ustadz because a kyai runs his own boarding school and has mystical abilities.